denoland/docs/runtime/manual/tools/init.md

   deno bench
 ```

-You can add a flag `--lib` to add extra parameters like add name, version and exports fields to deno.json.
+You can append a flag `--lib` to add extra parameters like add name, version and exports fields to deno.json.

 ```sh
 $ deno init my_deno_project --lib